Reasonable adjustments

 We know that people request reasonable adjustments for different reasons.
 We will work with you to put in place reasonable adjustments to make sure that you are not disadvantaged.

-We will make adjustments on a case-by-case basis, in line with our reasonable adjustments policy and the supporting evidence you provide.
+We will make adjustments on a case-by-case basis, in line with our reasonable adjustments policy and the supporting documents you provide.

 Learn more: Reasonable adjustment Q&As